littleosbook/littleosbook/output.md

 We use the value `0xC7 = 11000111` that:

     - Enables FIFO
-    - Clear both receiver and transmission FIFO
+    - Clear both receiver and transmission FIFO queues
-    - Use 14 bytes as FIFO size
+    - Use 14 bytes as size of queue

 For a more in-depth explanation of the values, see [@wikibook:serial]